manthans873/Creative-website/README.md

 # Creative-website
+This Website Contains 3 Sections
+- Home Page
+- About Us
+- Contact Us

-This is a Sample website
+This is the basic design for any complex website